 The next step in the process to adopt a baby is the home study process.
-For this, whether you’re choosing an agency or to adopt a baby independently, you will need an agency to perform the home study according to local and state legal requirements.
+For this, whether you’re choosing an agency or adopting a baby independently, you will need an agency to perform the home study according to local and state legal requirements.
 This part of the process can be extremely uncomfortable for some.
-However, it is meant as a get to know you, and if you’re fortunate, you will have a wonderful licensing agent who is able to write an accurate study of your life and home.
+However, it is meant as a get-to-know-you, and if you’re fortunate, you will have a wonderful licensing agent who can write an accurate study of your life and home.
 Relax, be yourself.
 It sounds very cliché, but it is so important.
 Somewhere out there, there is a birth family that is looking for someone just like your family.
 For me, this was the best part of the whole process.
 The first time around I cleaned the insides of every closet.
 For the record, they don’t inspect that closely.
 They’re looking to make sure a home is generally clean, safe, livable and that a child will have his/her own space.
-Depending on the area or region you live, that will vary from other areas.
+Depending on the area or region you live in, that will vary from other areas.
 Generally, the agency will send out a packet with information that you will discuss at each meeting.
 With our first agency, we had three separate meetings.
 One for us together, one for me, and one for him.
 This allowed our licensor/caseworker to get to know us deeply.

 When you decide you want to adopt a baby, you’ll want to consider open adoption.
-Most agencies today encourage open adoption as the general consensus is that it is the best choice for the child.
+Most agencies today encourage open adoption as the consensus is that it is the best choice for the child.
 That being said, not all birth families or adoptive families choose open adoption.
-When we made the decision to adopt a baby, I spoke with a friend who had also adopted.
+When we decided to adopt a baby, I spoke with a friend who had also adopted.
 I knew that one of her daughter’s adoption was open, the other closed.
 She shared a glimpse of their life and confided that her daughter with the closed adoption struggled much more than the daughter with the open adoption.
 We are a few years in now and have three open adoptions.
 They look very different in each situation, for various reasons.
-It’s true that there are ups and downs in open adoption.
+There are indeed ups and downs in open adoption.
 However, I do feel each of our children has benefited greatly from the relationships.

 At this point, you’re ready to put together your profile.
 The profile consists of a brief story of your life, photos including your family, pets, home.
 Basically, anything that is of importance to you and your family.
 Each time we have hired a professional photographer to take posed and candid photos of our life.
 It can be an overwhelming task to genuinely convey this personal story of your family in a profile.
 While it’s important to make the profile unique and genuine, it can also be hard to get started.
 I took a moment and browsed several agencies, several sites, profile templates, and whatever else I could get my hands on.
 Once I began to write, it just got easier.
 The words began to flow, and I was able to put together a semi-decent profile expressing who we are, what we believed in, and what we wanted in an adoption.